-African Americans and welfare, Is poverty self enflicted, Johnson and black America, solving inner city poverty, teh causes of poverty, the cure for poverty, the great soceity, Understanding poverty, Welfare, What is acting white, Why are so many african americans poor, Why are so many blacks poor
+African Americans and welfare, Is poverty self enflicted, LBJ Prejudice, Lyndon Johnson, President Johnson's bigotry, Selma, solving inner city poverty, the cure for poverty, the great soceity, Understanding poverty, Welfare, What is acting white, Why are so many african americans poor, Why are so many blacks poor

 Of course the “poor” in a developed country like the United States do not want to hear that they live a relative life of ease compared to those in the third world.
 Politicians, for their part, rarely make the distinction between absolute and relative poverty.
-The truth is people living in absolute poverty are virtually non-existent in capitalist countries.
+The truth is, people living in absolute poverty are virtually non-existent in capitalist countries.
 The number of people living in relative poverty on the other hand is on a sliding scale that happens to be in the politician’s hands.
 By picking some arbitrary standard of living or income level they are able to create a constituency which they can exploit.
-Using heated rhetoric and armed with taxpayer dollars they can target the relatively poor and exploit them for political gain. (before some liberal goes off the handle it might be worth noting that the author was raised in a family that lived below the poverty line) Still poverty whether relative or absolute has its hardships and basis for existing.
+Using heated rhetoric, and armed with taxpayer dollars, they can target the relatively poor and exploit them for political gain.

 In 1964 President Lyndon Johnson declared a War on Poverty.
 He was the first president to put a substantial amount of the United States’ resources to work for the expressed purpose of eliminating poverty.
 The reason given for this war was that the government could do something about poverty and it had a moral responsibility to do so.
 The war on poverty, as it would turn out, was to be one of the greatest experiments in economic justice and social engineering in the country’s history.
 Now, nearly five decades since the War on Poverty was declared, it can be safely said that poverty won (as if there was ever any doubt about the outcome).